 Neighborhood analysis involves the examination of how physical, economic, governmental, and social forces and other influences affect property values.
 The effects of these forces are also used to identify, classify, and stratify comparable properties into smaller, more manageable subsets of the universe of properties known as neighborhoods.
-Residential valuation and neighborhood analysis are conducted on each of the properties located within a specified school district.
+Residential valuation and neighborhood analysis is conducted on each of the properties located within a specified school district.

 The first step in neighborhood analysis is the identification of a group of properties that share certain traits.
 A "neighborhood" for analysis purposes is defined as the largest geographic grouping of properties where the property's physical, economic, governmental and social forces are generally similar and uniform.
 Geographic stratification accommodates the local supply and demand factors that vary across a jurisdiction.
 Once a neighborhood has been identified, the next step is to define its boundaries.
 This process is known as "delineation".
 Some factors used in neighborhood delineation include location, sales price range, lot size, age of dwelling, quality of construction and condition of dwellings, square footage of living area, and story height.
-Delineation can involve the physical drawing of neighborhood boundary lines on a map, but it can also involve statistical separation or stratification based on attribute analysis.
-Part of neighborhood analysis is the consideration of discernible patterns of growth that influence a neighborhood's individual market.
+Delineation can involve the physical drawing of neighborhood analysis is the consideration of discernible patterns of growth that influence a neighborhood's individual market.
 Few neighborhoods are fixed in character.
 Each neighborhood may be characterized as being in a stage of growth, stability, or decline.
 The growth period is a time of development and construction.
 Generally, in a stage of stability, older neighborhoods can be more desirable due to their stability of residential character and proximity to the workplace and other community facilities.
 A period of decline reflects diminishing demand or desirability.
 During decline, general property use may change from residential to a mix of residential and commercial uses.
-Declining neighborhoods may also experience renewal, reorganization, rebuilding, or restoration, which promotes increased demand and economic desirability.
+Declining neighborhoods may also experience renewal, reorganization, rebuilding, or restoration, which promotes increased demand or desirability.